If you notice any of the following, your Google Account may have been hacked, hijacked, or compromised:

 - Set and check permissions on your channel

-To have a full breakdown of how to secure your YouTube channel, you can visit the YouTube Help Centre.
-If you have experienced a hijack or phishing attack on your YouTube account, please contact us at email@example.com or follow the steps outlined here to help you retrieve your information and account.
+To have a full breakdown of how to secure your YouTube channel, you can visit the YouTube Help Center.
+If you have experienced a hijack or phishing attack on your YouTube account, please contact us at firstname.lastname@example.org or follow the steps outlined here to help you retrieve your information and account.